brillnik/ballet-paper/README.md

 ### **Setup webhook**

-Copy the webhook url from the[ OpenZeppelin](https://defender.openzeppelin.com/) defender dashboard
+Copy the webhook url from the autotask dashboard present on [ OpenZeppelin](https://defender.openzeppelin.com/) defender dashboard

 Use the url in below env: